 “I wish my son could go down the slide on his own.”

 I want to hug her at this moment.
 I can so relate to her frustration.
-As much as we love — intensely LOVE our children with special needs — we sometimes long for them to be able to do the normal thing in these situations.
+As much as we love — intensely LOVE our children with special needs — we sometimes long for them to be able to do the usual thing in these situations.
 And it’s not wrong to wish for it.

-I distinctly remember a day about four months after Zack was diagnosed with his rare genetic metabolic condition.
-The diagnosis requires an extremely regimented low protein diet for the person with the disorder, along with intense monitoring of illness (including hospitalization) in order to prevent metabolic crises.
 On this particular day, our family and Mike’s parents had gone out to eat at Chili’s restaurant.
-I sat watching a family with a little girl about a year and a half old, near Zack’s age at the time.
-Her mom was absentmindedly feeding her from a couple jars of baby food and some pieces of French fries off her own plate.
-I had to excuse myself from our table and hide in a bathroom stall so no one would hear my sobs of frustration.
-I was angry with that mom for getting to do something so simple without thinking about it.
-She didn’t know how lucky she was!
-Never again will our family have a day that Zack’s restrictive diet and needs won’t be a part of our lives
+I watched a family with a little girl about a year and a half old, near Zack’s age.
+Her mom was absentmindedly feeding her from a couple of jars of baby food and some pieces of French fries off her plate.
+I had to excuse myself from our table and hide in a bathroom stall so that no one would hear my sobs of frustration.

 Moments of Triumph and Emotion

 I look back to the boy ahead of Zack in line.
-He starts his slow ascent up the steps, making it part way up on his own.
+He starts his slow ascent up the steps, making it partway up on his own.
 His mom watches from below with a mixture of pride and trepidation.
 She pulls out her pink iPhone to snap a quick picture.
-She is intensely watching her son and her eyes never leave him for a moment.
+She is intensely watching her son, and her eyes never leave him for a moment.

 I long to ask her as one mom to another,

 “Do you ever feel so deeply emotionally exhausted you wish someone would give you a long break?
-Not a couple hours, but a real break way beyond what a nap could fix?”
+Not a couple hours, but a real break beyond what a nap could fix?”
 I do sometimes.

 “Do you feel guilty for wishing your child could be normal?”
 I do sometimes.

 “Do you wish other parents would just get it?
-You know they have it rough too — all parenting is hard.
+You know they have it rough, too — all parenting is hard.
 But damn it, I didn’t sign up for this.
 Do you ever think that?”
 I do sometimes.

-Mostly I want to tell her, “You are doing a good job.
+Mostly, I want to tell her, “You are doing a good job.
 You are a great mom.”

-Together they reach the top and sit down at the edge of the slide, bouncing up and down twice as they get ready to go.
-Her son’s smile is enormous at the prospect of the slide down.
-She is beaming too.
+Together, they reach the top and sit at the edge of the slide, bouncing up and down twice as they prepare.
+Her son’s smile is enormous at the prospect of the slide down, and she is beaming, too.
 I have tears in my eyes as I look around at the other kids and adults who should be enjoying this moment.
-Everyone else is busy chatting or trying to stay bundled up against the chill.
-No one else is watching.
-People are missing it.
-Mother and son laugh together as they gleefully swish down, tumbling and exchanging grins at the bottom.

-Together they reach the top and sit down at the edge of the slide, bouncing up and down twice as they get ready to go.
-Her son’s smile is enormous at the prospect of the slide down.
-She is beaming too.
-I have tears in my eyes as I look around at the other kids and adults who should be enjoying this moment.
 Everyone else is busy chatting or trying to stay bundled up against the chill.
-No one else is watching.
-People are missing it.
-Mother and son laugh together as they gleefully swish down, tumbling and exchanging grins at the bottom.
+No one else is watching, so people are missing it.
+Mother and son laugh together as they swish down, tumbling and exchanging grins at the bottom.

 “Yeah, Zack!
 Way to go!” other kids and parents call.
-I clap but I can’t join their cheers.
+I clap, but I can’t join their cheers.
 I am crying.
 This parenting task is so frighteningly hard.
 It’s enormous and it’s beautiful, and I’m not strong enough.
-Then God graciously gives me the gift of a moment to get me through one more day.
+Then, God graciously gives me the gift of a moment to get me through one more day.

 I reach down to pick up Zack’s shoes.
 The mom and her son are gone.